WebOrigami/docs/src/content/framework/intro8.md

 - You created virtual files and folders with formulas.
 - Those formulas transform the data graph in various ways to create a virtual graphs of avatars, HTML fragments, or HTML pages.
 - The final result involves no JavaScript code.
 In an Origami project, you often just need JavaScript to define the one-to-one transformations you would like to perform.
 The many-to-many transformations — of people to HTML pages, say — can be accomplished with formulas.
-- You rendered the virtual graph of the site into real files that can be deployed directly.
+- You rendered the virtual graph of the site into real files that can you can deploy.

 This concludes the tutorial.